 Laura Gucci achieving the difficult task of laying down the paper while making a Hatip Ebru at the Erie County Fair.

 The marbling shop is always open to friends of the paper marbler.
-Local artisan-cooper, Nathan Wolfenbarger, and Dean Hardman, Site director of the Stonewall Jackson Boyhood Home, Weston, West Virginia, routinely contribute to the demonstration.
+Local artisan-cooper, Nathan Wolfenbarger, and Dean Hardman, retired site director of the Stonewall Jackson Boyhood Home, Weston, West Virginia, routinely contribute to the demonstration.